DanMello/AutomotiveShield-backend/README.md

 3. Learned how to use json web tokens to authenticate and authorize the user and create sessions using local storage in the front-end.

-4. Learned how more about querying data with mongoDB, and organizing data by dates.
+4. Learned more about querying data with mongoDB, and organizing data by dates.

 5. Learned a lot more about organizing my code by combining async await and promises so you don't have to write code with a ton of callbacks.